Archaeological Park of Urbs Salvia: History

-The city, located in the V Regio Picenum, was founded as a colonia during the 2nd century BC.
-It was the birthplace of some leading figures of the Roman Empire, such as the consul Gaius Fufius Geminus and Lucius Flavius Silva Nonius Bassus.
+The city was founded as a colonia during the 2nd century BC.
+It was in the Roman province of Picenum and on the via Salaria Gallica.
+Its monuments were largely built under Augustus and Tiberius..
+It was later the birthplace of some leading figures of the Roman Empire, such as the consul Gaius Fufius Geminus and Lucius Flavius Silva Nonius Bassus.